alyssadata/ai_source_architecture/02_source_is_not_company.md

 The container can preserve the source.

-But the container does not become Source merely by containing.
+But the container does not become Source by containing.

 ## AX: Public Product Does Not Erase Source-Line